jcook997/EyeExcersize/README.md

 # Eye Excersize

-In this excersize, we requested an API key and fetched data from URLs.
-We added map markers and created a tracker to track the buses between MIT and Harvard.
+In this excersize, we styled the gric programmatically and animated style application.
+We used Javascript, HTML, and CSS to create a set of eyes that folow where the cursor moves.